hashicorp/terraform-provider-aws/website/docs/r/default_network_acl.html.markdown

 association is destroyed by replacing it with an association between the Subnet and the Default ACL instead.

-When managing the Default Network ACL, you cannot "remove" Subnets.
-Instead, they must be reassigned to another Network ACL, or the Subnet itself must be destroyed.
-Because of these requirements, removing the `subnet_ids` attribute from the configuration of a `aws_default_network_acl` resource may result in a reoccurring plan, until the Subnets are reassigned to another Network ACL or are destroyed.

-Because Subnets are by default associated with the Default Network ACL, any non-explicit association will show up as a plan to remove the Default Network ACL from the Subnet when a custom `aws_network_acl` is added to the Subnet.
-The opposite is also true.
-If you have a custom `aws_network_acl` with two Subnets attached, and you remove the `aws_network_acl` resource, future plans will show an add diff on the managed `aws_default_network_acl`, as those two Subnets have been orphaned and implicitly adopted by the Default Network ACL.
-In order to avoid a reoccurring diff on plan, the Subnets will need to be reassigned to a custom `aws_network_acl`, destroyed, or explicitly added to the `aws_default_network_acl` entry via the `subnet_ids` attribute.
+Because AWS automatically associates Subnets with the Default Network ACL in the absence of associations with a non-default ACL, omitting Subnets from the `subnet_ids` attribute of the Default Network ACL when there is no other custom ACL associated with the Subnets will result in a reoccurring plan to remove the Subnet from the Default Network ACL.
+In order to avoid this, the Subnets will need to be associated to a custom `aws_network_acl`, destroyed, or explicitly added to the `aws_default_network_acl` entry via the `subnet_ids` attribute.

 As an alternative to the above, you can also specify the following lifecycle configuration in your `aws_default_network_acl` resource: